Anna Jabłonowska

-Princess Anna Paulina Jabłonowska née Sapieha (22 June 1728, Wołpa - 7 February 1800) was a Polish magnate and politician.
+Princess Anna Paulina Jabłonowska (22 June 1728, Wołpa — 7 February 1800) was a Polish magnate and politician.
 She was known for her remarkable activity on her estates, in which she introduced social inventions as well as industry.
 She was also known for her scientific interests, and possessed a naturalist collection famed in contemporary Europe.
 She has been referred to as one of the most significant women of 18th-century Poland.

 Life

 Princess Anna Jabłonowska was the daughter of Prince Kazimierz Leon Sapieha (1697–1738) and his wife, Princess Karolina Teresa Radziwill (1707-1765).
 In 1750, she married Prince Jan Kajetan Jabłonowski (1699-1764), governor of Bracław.

 Political activity

 After having been widowed in 1764, Anna Jabłonowska actively engaged in Polish politics.
 She belonged to the opposition of king Stanisław August Poniatowski and supported the Bar Confederation (1768-1772) at the courts of Vienna and Paris, where she travelled in 1769 to act as an informal diplomat, returning to Poland in 1771.
 After the failure of the Bar Confederation, however, she acknowledged its defeat, reconciled with the king and retired from political life to concentrate on her domains.